 School of Communication

 This includes English Language and Literature, the Literacy Strategy, Welsh, French, Spanish and the Performing Arts.
 There is a strong focus on developing oracy skills, an essential skill for life.
 The School of Communication supports our pupils through oracy to develop their problem-solving and thinking skills.
 Good oracy provides the range of vocabulary to support their literacy and allows them to become successful, confident communicators who are highly employable.

 School of Science, Technology, Engineering and Mathematics (STEM)

 This includes Maths, Sciences and the Creative Design subjects which include Product Design, Art, Textiles and Food.
-It also includes the Numeracy strand of the LNF.
+It also includes the Numeracy Strategy.
 STEM subjects encourage hands on exploration of subjects and develop pupils’ problem solving, creativity and critical thinking skills.
 It is important that we give our pupils these opportunities so that they can be successful in an increasingly technical and innovation dependent world.